Snakeball: Modes

 The second game mode is Challenge, where the player must navigate through levels to open the teleporter and go to the next level.
 14 levels are available.
 The last one is Ball Frenzy, which is a remake of the classic game Snake, with 10 levels.
 The goal of this mode is to get all the 1000 balls that are in the level without crashing and destroying the ship.

-Additional Team Mode add-on was released at the PlayStation Store in May 2008.
+An additional mode, Team Mode was released on the PlayStation Store as downloadable content in May 2008.
 It includes team-based online and offline multiplayer matches up to 8 players.

-Reception and demo
+Reception

-Metacritic awarded the game a 65 out of 100.
-A demo of the game and the full game is available at the PlayStation Store.
+The game received "mixed" reviews according to the review aggregation website Metacritic.